-&lt;sup>4 Note: the infield are maintained by members of the Langdon Softball Association.
+&lt;sup>5 Note: the LQDF was originally proposed by the North Bow Community Facility Board, which recently dissolved to become part of the Langdon Community Association.

 LQDF Business Case

 In 2017, a business case was developed for the LQDF (Langdon Community Campus, Quad Ball Diamonds Facility Business Case).
 Some of the findings in the business case have been reflected in previous sections of this Situation Analysis in terms of markets and users.